remrama/lucidapp/README.md

 - `<data>/source/variables_legend.xlsx` - experimenter-generated file that holds info about all the variables in raw output

 Where the location of the `<data>` directory is specified in the `config.json` configuration file.

+All data files can be found on the [OSF project page](https://osf.io/tyc9w/).

 For the `<data>/source/reports-4ratings.xls` file, an experimenter coded each dream report as falling into one of these categories:
 - `lucid`